Inferring Object Properties with a Tactile Sensing Array Given Varying Joint Stiffness and Velocity: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Manipulation in unstructured environments with high clutter is difficult due to a variety of factors, including uncertainty about the state of the world, a lack of non-contact trajectories, and reduced visibility for line-of-sight sensors \cite{jain2013reaching}.
+Manipulation in unstructured environments with high clutter is difficult due to a variety of factors, including uncertainty about the state of the world, a lack of non-contact trajectories, and reduced visibility for line-of-sight sensors~\cite{jain2013reaching}.
 Tactile sensing is well-matched to these challenges, since it benefits from contact and uses sensors that move with the manipulator into the clutter.
-When contact occurs with the tactile sensors the robot often has an opportunity to acquire useful information.
+When contact occurs with tactile sensors, the robot has an opportunity to acquire information.
 By fully covering the robot's manipulator with tactile sensors, the robot is likely to have more opportunities to acquire useful information through contact.
-However, with a typical serial manipulator, a robot cannot independently control the pose of each of the sensors and contact can be unanticipated.
+However, with a typical serial manipulator, a robot cannot independently control the pose of each of the sensors.
+In addition, contact may not be anticipated.

+Within this paper, we address the problem of haptic perception based on contact~\cite{BhattacharjeeRehgKemp2012, BhattacharjeeKapustaRehgKemp2013, BhattacharjeeGriceKempSystems2014} with a tactile-sensing forearm on a humanoid robot.
+The time varying signals from a tactile sensing array depend on the robot's actions, including the joint stiffnesses and joint velocities of the robot.
+A key problem for data-driven approaches is how to infer object properties based on these signals when the robot's actions are different from those used during training.
+In other words, after a robot has learned about an object using one action, it would ideally be able to infer the same properties of the object when making contact with it using a different action.
+In this paper, we consider an example of this type of problem. \textit{Specifically, we focus on a robot inferring object properties with a tactile sensing array when the robot's joint stiffness and joint velocity differ from those used during training.}